maniartech/InternetObject-vs-JSON-benchmark/README.md

 - **500+ records**: Savings stabilize at optimal levels

 **Recommendation**: Use Internet Object for datasets with 5+ records for maximum efficiency.

+## Important Disclaimer

+⚠️ **This benchmark uses simulated Internet Object format** - The data output mimics IO syntax but is not validated by the official Internet Object parser library.
+The format follows IO structure conventions closely enough to provide accurate size and token comparisons.

+**Key Points:**
+- Generated data follows IO syntax rules (schema header, delimiters, type hints)
+- String escaping and formatting match IO specifications
+- Results are representative of actual IO format efficiency
+- **Variance**: Re-running the benchmark may show ±5% variation due to random data generation
+- For production use, validate with the official [Internet Object library](https://github.com/maniartech/InternetObject-js)

+The benchmark's primary goal is to demonstrate the size and token efficiency gains of the IO format approach compared to JSON.

+## String Escaping

 String escaping properly handles:
 - Commas (`,`)